-PORT 2 (IMM60)
+PORT-2 (IMM60)

 PORT-2 is an iNKT cell activator/agonist formulated in a liposome with a 6-member carbon head structure that has been shown to activate both human and murine iNKT cells, resulting in dendritic cell (DC) maturation and the priming of Ag-specific T and B cells.
-PORT-2 is ready to commence in a Phase 1/2 dose escalation and expansion trial in approximately 100 participants with melanoma or non-small cell lung carcinoma (NSCLC) in order to evaluate the safety and efficacy after receiving regulatory approval from the Medicines and Healthcare products Regulatory Agency in the United Kingdom and Research Ethics Board at Oxford University.
-When COVID restrictions ease in the United Kingdom, the company expects the first patient to be treated soon thereafter.
+In August 2021, we dosed the first patient in the IMP-MEL PORT-2 clinical trial, a Phase 1⁄2 dose escalation and randomized expansion trial.
+We have completed the first dose escalating cohort and currently anticipate completing the second cohort before the end of Fiscal 2022.
+Initial data suggests PORT-2 demonstrates strong safety when administered as a monotherapy and the Company is moving toward enrollment in the combination safety evaluation with Keytruda.
+The Company received regulatory approval from the Medicines and Healthcare products Regulatory Agency in the United Kingdom and Research Ethics Board at Oxford University in December 2020.
+The PORT-2 study has 6 arms and is expected to enroll up to 100 patients with melanoma or non-small cell lung carcinoma (NSCLC) in order to evaluate safety and efficacy.

-In animal models, PORT-2 enhanced the frequency of tumour specific immune responses (Jukes 2016). iNKT cells are unique lymphocytes defined by their co-expression of surface markers associated with NK cells along with a T-cell antigen receptor (Schmieg 2005).
+In animal models, PORT-2 enhanced the frequency of tumour specific immune responses (Jukes 2016). iNKT cells are unique lymphocytes defined by their coexpression of surface markers associated with NK cells along with a T-cell antigen receptor (Schmieg 2005).
 They recognise amphipathic ligands such as glycolipids or phospholipids presented in the context of the non-polymorphic, MHC class I-like molecule CD1d.
 Activated iNKT cells rapidly produce IFN-gamma and IL-4 and induce dendritic cell (DC) maturation and IL-12 production (Cerundolo 2009, Salio 2009, Speak 2008, Fujii 2013).